 Don’t forget: While stars are stars, they don’t all have the teaching chops of full-time faculty.
 Armand does note, however, that the company dancers’ “enthusiasm and real-world experience brings an important element to their classes.”

 Davis Robertson, artistic director of summer programs for the Joffrey Ballet School in New York City, agrees.
 The school offers multiple satellite programs in cities including Los Angeles, Dallas and Miami.
-Each program offers a range of big-name guests.
-Many, like Ballet West artistic director Adam Sklute, have Joffrey roots; others, like ABT soloist Misty Copeland, come from different backgrounds.
+(There’s even one in Italy and an exchange program with the Bolshoi Ballet Academy in Russia).
+Each program offers a diverse range of teachers and big-name guests.
+Many guests, like Ballet West artistic director Adam Sklute, have Joffrey roots, though others, like ABT soloist Misty Copeland, come from different backgrounds.
 But one thing they all have in common is the powerful way that famous professionals can connect with students.
 “Teachers can say the exact same thing to a student in many different ways,” says Robertson.
-“But Misty gets through because their eyes and ears are open out of being starstruck.”
+“But Misty will get through to them because their eyes and ears are open out of being starstruck.”

 Some programs, like Kaatsbaan’s Extreme Ballet, are built around star teachers.
 Students in each three-week session of Kaatsbaan primarily train with two teachers, along with a guest instructor.
-In 2013, for instance, ABT dancers Stella Abrera and Sascha Radetsky were guests, joining Kaatsbaan’s primary faculty, which included ABT veterans Lisa Lockwood and Bonnie Mathis.
 For program director Martine van Hamel, it’s important to make sure students aren’t getting too many perspectives in such a short time, especially since the program is summer-only.
 “I make sure we’re all on the same page, so that there’s progress,” says van Hamel.
 “Too many styles could be confusing if you’re not advanced enough.”
+Last year, for instance, ABT dancers Stella Abrera and Sascha Radetsky were guests, joining Kaatsbaan’s primary faculty which included ABT veterans Lisa Lockwood and Bonnie Mathis.

 Guest Faculty: Icing on the Cake

-Above: Miami City Ballet School’s Darleen Callaghan coaches summer students.
-Photo by Mitchell Zachs, Courtesy MCB
+Miami City Ballet School’s Darleen Callaghan coaches summer students.
+Photo by Mitchell Zachs, Courtesy MCB.

 And at CPYB, the school’s year-round faculty teaches during its five-week intensive, using the curriculum built by founding artistic director Marcia Dale Weary.
-The program does bring in guest instructors, such as Pacific Northwest Ballet principal Carrie Imler and ABT’s Adrienne Schulte, though school principal Nicholas Ade is careful to point out that some guests each year are CPYB alumni.
+The program does bring in guest instructors, such as Pacific Northwest Ballet principal Carrie Imler and ABT’s Adrienne Schulte, though school principal Nicholas Ade is careful to point out that some guests each year, though not all, are CPYB alum.
 “We concentrate on what makes Marcia’s syllabus work,” he says, “so that we can instill what CPYB is all about and so they can reap the benefits of the training.”

 Since year-round staff members often teach the majority of classes, they deserve the closest consideration.
 If names don’t ring a bell, read their biographies online and pay close attention to their own training and whom they’ve instructed in the past.
+Are they in high demand?
 Take a look at what style they teach—will your summer be all Vaganova?
 All Balanchine?
 Study a school’s faculty as a whole, and think about how the intensive can help you reach your goals.
-“It’s not about an individual teacher,” says Kaplowitz.
-“The crux of a summer program is its entire package.”
+“It’s not about an individual teacher,” says Kaplowitz, “The crux of a summer program is its entire package.”